 - Two goals to be accomplished - 1.
 Improved air movement and spray penetration - 2.
-Improve sunlight exposure to the fruit and basal buds

-- On the sunny side of the canopy

-Is completely avoided or very minimal

-- On the shady side of the canopy

-Two or three leaves are removed around the base of each shoot or cluster

-Should be avoided after véraison as this may lead to fruit sunburn.
+Improve sunlight exposure to the fruit and basal buds - On the sunny side of the canopy is completely avoided or very minimal - On the shady side of the canopy - Two or three leaves are removed around the base of each shoot or cluster - Should be performed after fruit set. - Should be avoided after véraison because this may lead to fruit sunburn.